What Is Kickboxing?

 Kickboxing is usually done barefoot but you can wear a pair of athletic shoes if needed

 Invest in high-quality boxing gloves and hand wraps to protect your hands and knuckles.
 Different gloves are used for different types of training.
-If you are hitting the bag, use heavy bag gloves, but if you are sparring, use 16 oz gloves to protect your opponent.
+If you are hitting the punching bag, use heavy bag gloves, but if you are sparring, use 16 oz gloves to protect your opponent.

-Gloves come in three (3) specific varieties: heavy bag gloves, boxing training gloves, and competitive gloves.
+Boxing gloves come in three (3) specific varieties: heavy bag gloves, boxing training gloves, and competitive gloves.

 Heavy bag gloves: Lightweight, lack molded thumb protection